oegea/passager-password-manager/README.md

 ## About cryptography

 WebCrypto API is used to encrypt and decrypt data from passager.
+This theorically means, as long as your browser is updated, your crypto algorithms will be safe.
 These are the techniques followed to protect user passwords:

 1. Each user defines a master password, from which is derived a 256 bits AES-GCM key.